TMTS J0526+5934

 TMTS J0526+5934 (abbreviated from TMTS J052610.43+593445.1 or ZTF J0526+5934) is an ultracompact binary star system located approximately 2,760 light-years away in the constellation Camelopardalis.
 It was initially identified in 2019 by the Zwicky Transient Facility (ZTF) as an extremely low-mass (ELM) white dwarf candidate, with further observations refining its classification.

 Discovery

 Discovered by ZTF, it was further studied by the Tsinghua University–Ma Huateng Telescopes for Survey (TMTS), leading to its TMTS designation.

 Characteristics

 It consists of a hot subdwarf B (sdB) star (J0526B) and a carbon-oxygen white dwarf (CO WD) companion (J0526A), forming a detached double white dwarf (DWD) binary, the fifth object with ultra-short period.
 It holds the record for the shortest known orbital period of a detached single-degenerate binary at 20.5062426±0.0000053 minutes.
+The subdwarf B star has an estimated radius of 0.0661±0.0054 solar radius, representing possibly the smallest non-degenerate star known.

 Evolution and Future

 TMTS J0526+5934 is expected to merge due to gravitational wave emission in about 1.8–3 million years.
 The merger could result in a massive white dwarf of roughly solar mass, a helium-rich star, or potentially a Type Ia supernova.
 Its strong gravitational wave signal makes it a promising verification binary for the ESA's Laser Interferometer Space Antenna (LISA) mission.